Deepika-muchukota/SE-Project/Sprint 4.md

 ## **Tasks completed for Sprint 4**
 In Sprint 4, our primary focus was to:
 1. Implement advanced order and user management APIs.
+2. Create a welcome dashboard to users.
+3. Create Order Summary Page that contains the items that were ordered along with their prices and quantity
-2. Finalize order placement and enable basic payment processing flow.
+4. Finalize order placement and enable basic payment processing flow.
-3. Enhance frontend-backend integration for order summary and history.
+5. Enhance frontend-backend integration for order summary and history.
-4. Strengthen user account management functionality.
+6. Strengthen user account management functionality by enabling user to reset password, delete account and view account.
-5. Extend both backend and frontend test coverage.
+7. Extend both backend and frontend test coverage.
-6. Improve UI responsiveness and maintainability.
+8. Improve UI responsiveness and maintainability.
-7. Deliver comprehensive documentation and a visual walkthrough.
+9. Deliver comprehensive documentation and a visual walkthrough.

 ## **Work Completed in Sprint 4**
 ### **Backend Enhancements:**